Army of the Mughal Empire: Manpower

-The Ain-i-Akbari chronicle recorded an estimation of 4 million total soldiers of the Mughal empire, which includes local auxiliaries, which consisted of infantries outside of Mughal controlled territories.
-According to Indian historian Pradeep Barua, this means 3 percent of the Indian population in 1600.
-Furthermore, Barua asserted this number to solely represent the military service exclusive to the Mughal empire, not other political powers in India.
-Stephen Peter Rosen considered the 4,400,000 estimate of Mughal military population to be the most pragmatic estimation, since he found out the Ain-i-Akbari census were too conservative in its method, which did not cover the military population of southern India.
-Thus, Peter Rosen suggested a realistic number for the overall Mughal military power were above 4.4 million, which was about 4 percent of the Indian population at the time.
-Far higher estimates came from Abraham Eraly, who quoted Tapan Raychaudhuri's work that the raw number of potential bodies of Mughal military personnels, included with the auxiliary forces, reached 26,000,000 military personnel.
-Eraly further added the reflection of massive numbers of this Mughal military expenses in the case of Aurangzeb, who has brought about 170,000 cavalry troopers and similar number of infantry and non-combatant personnels, for a campaign in Deccan alone.
-Eraly also quoted Aurangzeb's predecessor, Shah Jahan, who boasted about 900,000 army command.
+The Ain-i-Akbari chronicle recorded an estimate of 4 million soldiers including local auxiliaries, which consisted of infantries outside of Mughal controlled territories.
+According to Barua, this implied 3 percent of the Indian population in 1600.
+Barua asserted this number to exclude other political powers.
+Stephen Peter Rosen considered the 4,400,000 estimate of Mughal military population to be the most pragmatic, since he claimed that the Ain-i-Akbari census was too conservative, and did not cover the military population of southern India.
+Rosen inferred that Mughal military force numbered above 4.4 million.
+Far higher estimates came from Abraham Eraly, who quoted Tapan Raychaudhuri's work that the raw number of potential bodies of Mughal military personnel, including auxiliary forces, reached 26,000,000.
+Eraly added the reflection of massive numbers of this Mughal military expenses in the case of Aurangzeb, who brought about 170,000 cavalry troopers and similar numbers of infantry and non-combatants, for a campaign in Deccan alone.
+Eraly also mentioned Shah Jahan, who boasted about 900,000 troops.

-Other estimation came from historian Abdul-Hamid Lahori recorded the Mughal military strength in 1647 are 200,000 stipendiary cavalry, 185,000 other cavalry, and 40,000 garrisoned musketeers and gunners.
-Andrew de la Garza added that these great numbers of infantry troopers were not simply unorganized mobs, but rather groups of units which had different roles, equipments and tasks, from heavy shock infantries which acted like Roman legionnaires or Swiss pikemen, to the Shamsherbaz units which served as halberdier, mace fighters, or sword gladiator.
+Other estimates came from historian Abdul-Hamid Lahori recorded the Mughal military strength in 1647 as 200,000 paid cavalry, 185,000 other cavalry, and 40,000 garrisoned musketeers and gunners.
+Andrew de la Garza claimed that these troopers were not unorganized mobs, but rather units that had different roles, equipment and tasks, from heavy shock infantry that acted like Roman legionnaires or Swiss pikemen, to the Shamsherbaz units that served as halberdier, mace fighters, or sword gladiators.

+Soldiers were given the option to be paid either in monthly/annual payments or jagir; many chose jagir.
+The emperor also allocated jagir to mansabdars for maintenance of the mansabs.